huggingface/blog/document-ai.md

     <div itemscope itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
       <div itemprop="text">

 Question answering on documents has dramatically changed how people interact with AI.
 Recent advancements have made it possible to ask models to answer questions about an image - this is known as document visual question answering, or DocVQA for short.
 After being given a question, the model analyzes the image and responds with an answer.
-An example of this is shown in the figure below.
-The user asks," Mention the ZIP code written? " and the model responds with the answer.
+An example from the [DocVQA dataset](https://rrc.cvc.uab.es/?ch=17) is shown in the figure below.
+The user asks, "Mention the ZIP code written?" and the model responds with the answer.

 ![png](assets/112_document-ai/vqa.png)